mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 # [Power System Model](@id PowerSystemModelManual)
-The JuliaGrid supports the composite type `PowerSystem` to preserve power system data, with the following fields: `bus`, `branch`, `generator`, `base`, and `model`.
-The fields `bus`, `branch`, and `generator` hold data related to buses, branches, and generators, respectively.
+JuliaGrid supports the composite type `PowerSystem` to preserve power system data, with the following fields: `bus`, `branch`, `generator`, `base`, and `model`.
+The `bus`, `branch`, and `generator` fields hold data related to buses, branches, and generators, respectively.
 The `base` field stores base values for power and voltages, with the default being three-phase power measured in volt-amperes for the base power and line-to-line voltages measured in volts for base voltages.
-Within the `model` field, there are `ac` and `dc` subfields that store vectors and matrices pertinent to the power system's topology and parameters, and these are utilized in either the AC or DC framework.
+Within the `model` field, the `ac` and `dc` subfields store vectors and matrices pertinent to the power system's topology and parameters, and these are utilized in either the AC or DC framework.

 The composite type `PowerSystem` can be created using a function:
 * [`powerSystem`](@ref powerSystem).